Focus and Scope

 The Digital repository of Universidad Politécnica de Cartagena, is the tool that collects, manages, disseminates and preserves the scientific, educational and institutional production of the University.
 It also gathers digital documents that are part of or complement UPCT libraries collections.
 The UPCT digital repository shows an organized, open access and interoperable collection.
 All content of Small Business International Review, as part of UPCT, is kept and preserved at the UPCT repository.

-Authors may archive the final published version of their articles in personal or institutional repositories, as well in any social and academic network, immediately after publication.
+Authors may archive the final published version of their articles in personal or institutional repositories, as well in any social and academic network, immediately after publication, as you can see below in Self-archiving Policy.

 The LOCKSS program